Lasya-G/Lasya-iiitb-ASIC/README.md

 </details>

-### Day 3 - Combinational and sequential optmizations
+### Day 3
 <details>
 <summary>
-Introduction to Logical Optimization
+3.1 Introduction to Logical Optimization
 </summary>

 The combinational logic optimization is mainly to squeeze the logic to get most optimised design that is efficient in terms of power and area.